greenstick/bootstrapping-package-management-on-exacloud/README.md

 conda install curl
 ```
 We now have updated compilers, Git, and cURL.
 Yay.

+Note: Funny enough, there appears to be an [issue](https://github.com/greenstick/bootstrapping-package-management-on-exacloud/issues/1) with Miniconda requiring NumPy to install the compilers (and probably other software), hence the first command above being to install NumPy with pip.
+If anyone comes across any other funky dependencies please let me know.
+Kthxbai.

 ### Step 4
 We need to update the build references in our `~/.bash_profile` to use the new compilers: